COVID19StatePolicy/SocialDistancing/codebooks/00_archive/README.md

+# _Archived documentation_

-# _Archived documentation - also see above pdf files for more recent documentation archives"_
+_Also see above pdf files for more recent documentation archives_

 ## State-level policy response:
 - **File**: "USstatesCov19distancingpolicy.csv".
 Prior datasets are archived with date stamps in the format of YYYYMMDD.